1. What is Kentucky Foreign LLC Registration?

 - Owning, leasing, or operating income-producing real property in Kentucky

-3. Kentucky foreign LLC registration requirements
+3. Kentucky Foreign LLC registration requirements

 Before submitting your registration application, ensure the following accurate information is available:

-- Exact legal LLC name as used in the home jurisdiction
+- Exact legal LLC name in state where your LLC was originally formed

-- State or country of formation and original formation date
+- State of formation and original formation date

 - Kentucky Registered Agent with a physical street address in Kentucky